Viki-coding/GAA_STORE/README.md

 We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutor, Oisin and Rebecca for their expertise and ability to explain some of the 'challenges' I encountered.
 Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 Media/Images
-Images of logo and notice board both created in Canva by myself using canva template.
-No other imagery used.
+Images used from
+https://www.vecteezy.com and edited in canva.

 CONTENT
 Hurley size: https://learning.gaa.ie/sites/default/files/info_hurl_FINAL.pdf